 Do you feel as if you're spending too much time or money gambling?
 Or, are you using money set aside for other important things like your rent or bills?

 If this is the case, then it might be time to consider a self-exclusion period.

 Not sure what that is or how to do it?
 Don't worry, we're here to help take you through everything you need to know about GamStop and other services to get your gambling habits back under control.

 GamStop is a free national online self-exclusion scheme launched by the Remote Gambling Association.
 It’s operated by The National Online Self-Exclusion Scheme Limited – a not-for-profit organisation.

-GamStop gives those who access online gaming sites or apps the power to self-exclude themselves simultaneously from all participating online gambling operators in the UK.
+GamStop gives those who access online gaming sites or apps the power to self-exclude simultaneously from all participating online gambling operators in the UK.

 Put simply, GamStop is a one-stop self-exclusion solution.
 Rather than having to go to each individual site, GamStop will exclude you from all UK licensed gambling sites in one swoop, whether you hold an account with them or not.
 It really is that easy.